chrismile/LineVis/README.md

 cmake ..
 make -j
 ```
-(Alternatively, use 'cp -R ../Data .' to copy the Data directory instead of creating a soft link to it).

 The build process was also tested on Windows 10 64-bit using MSYS2 and Mingw-w64 (http://www.msys2.org/).
 Using MSYS2 and Pacman, the following packages need to be installed additionally to the prerequisites required by sgl.